Gidea Park: Society and leisure

 The Royal Liberty School in Upper Brentwood Road was the first school in Britain (and possibly in Europe) to install an electronic computer (an Elliot 903), in 1965.

 Romford Hockey Club is based in Gidea Park.
 It is also the location of Gidea Park Lawn Tennis Club, Romford Golf Club, and two public parks: Lodge Farm and Raphael park.
-There are also a number of shops, pubs, restaurants and a library.
+There are also a number of shops, pubs, restaurants and a library (closed March 31st, 2025).

 Essex County Cricket Club played first-class cricket at the Gidea Park Sports Ground between 1950 and 1968.